WPSurfer.com

 Those three lines prevent the execution of PHP in folders, directories that should not contain .php files, or at least not in the root of those folders.

-This mu-plugin not only creates those files automatically but will also add them in case they are removed or modified.
+This mu-plugin not only creates those files automatically but will also add them back in case they are removed or modified.

 If a hacker exploits a vulnerability and uploads a .php file in those directories, that .php file will not be able to be executed.